 - Among top 2% of U.S. schools for value-added earnings (score of 92/100)

 - One of the lowest student loan default rates at colleges in the state—and lowest in the country among four-year private colleges

-- #21 in relation of 20-year net return on investment, including both private and public (with out-of-state tuition) institutions
+- #21 in relation to 20-year net return on investment, including both private and public (with out-of-state tuition) institutions

 - Named a “Hidden Gem” due to Wentworth being among schools that provide the greatest value-added boost to their alumni in the occupational earnings power category

-- Listed in “Best Colleges: Region by Region" category for the Northeastern United States for 10th year in a row
+- Listed in “Best Colleges: Region by Region" category for the Northeastern United States for the 13th year in a row

 - Also listed as one of 11 “featured” schools in this category

-- Listed in the 2017 edition of the "Guide to Green Colleges."
-Universities must achieve a score of 80+ (out of 99 possible points) to make the guide, and Wentworth earned a score of 86.
+- Wentworth has been ranked among the top 399 universities listed in the "Guide to Green Colleges" since 2017.
+Universities must achieve a score of 80+ (out of 99 possible points) to make the guide.

 - Ranked Wentworth's Construction Management program #2 nationally